xddxdd/blog/source/_posts/en/article/modify-website/dn42-experimental-network-2020.lantian/index.md

 4. Now you need to create a series of files in the cloned repo, including:
    1. Create a file `[NICKNAME]-MNT` under `data/mntner` directory, this file is your account that authorizes your further operations.
 For example, this is my `mntner` file (available under `data/mntner/LANTIAN-MNT`):

+      {% interactive_buttons vertical %}
+      noop Here are my registration info for reference only. noop Read the document carefully and replace EVERYTHING with YOUR information. code1 I acknowledge the notes above and I want to see the code.
+      {% endinteractive_buttons %}

+      {% interactive code1 %}
       ```bash
       mntner:             LANTIAN-MNT
       admin-c:            LANTIAN-DN42